Calamondin Limes

 Applications

-Apple Blossom begonias are popularly consumed raw, especially as a garnish, and can be tossed into salads or fruit bowls, garnished over seafood and cooked meats, or floated into drinks such as fruit punch, sparkling water, or cocktails.
-They can also be incorporated into ceviche, sprinkled over soups, or brewed into a tea.
-In addition to savory applications, Apple Blossom begonias can be used in dessert recipes such as tarts, ice cream, jam and cheese spreads, or cakes.
-Apple Blossom begonias pair well with fennel, tarragon, strawberries, honey, lemon, potatoes, and seafood.
-The flowers should be used immediately for best quality and flavor and will keep 1-2 days when stored in a sealed container in the refrigerator.
+Pink Begonia blossoms are popularly consumed raw, especially as a garnish.
+They can be tossed into salads or fruit bowls, garnished over seafood and cooked meats, or floated into drinks such as fruit punch, sparkling water, or cocktails.
+They can also be incorporated into ceviche, sprinkled over soups, or brewed into tea.
+In addition to savory applications, Pink Begonia blossoms can be used in dessert recipes such as tarts, ice cream, jam and cheese spreads, or cakes.
+Begonia blossoms are used in sauces that accompany meat and fish in Indonesia and are added to salads in China and Brazil.
+Pink Begonia blossoms pair well with fennel, tarragon, strawberries, honey, lemon, potatoes, and seafood.
+The flowers can be left attached to stems and kept in water inside the refrigerator to maintain freshness.
+If removed from the branches, they should be used immediately for best quality and flavor and will keep 1 to 2 days when stored in a sealed container in the refrigerator.

 Ethnic/Cultural Info

 Begonias are commonly used in Asia as an everyday potherb.
 The flowers are traditionally mixed into sauces, tossed into salads, and used to flavor seafood.
 The flowers are also used in traditional medicine in teas to soothe sore throats.
 While begonias have been used for centuries in Asia and Europe, they have recently increased in popularity in the United States as an edible garnish.
-High-end chefs use begonias for their bright colors, tart flavor, and soft, delicate texture as a way to elevate the dish and create a memorable dining experience.
+High-end chefs use Pink Begonia blossoms for their bright colors, tart flavor, and soft, delicate texture to elevate the dish and create a memorable dining experience.

 Geography/History

-Begonias are native to regions of South America, Central America, Asia, and South Africa and have been growing wild since ancient times.
-The plants were then shared via trade routes to Japan and Europe in the 1600-1700s and arrived in North America in the 1800s.
-Today many varieties of begonias such as the Apple Blossom are cultivated on a wide commercial scale in China, Holland, Israel, and in the United Kingdom.
-The flowers are also grown as an ornamental variety and are highly consumed from backyard gardens in Brazil, Mexico, the United States Myanmar, Indonesia, the Philippines, Japan, India, and China.
+Begonias are native to regions of South America, Central America, Asia, and South Africa, with Wax Begonias being native to Brazil’s Atlantic coastal forest.
+The plants were prepared by indigenous tribes in this region similarly to spinach and were medicinally used as a diuretic.
+The plants were then shared via trade routes to Japan and Europe in the 17th and 18th centuries.
+Begonias arrived in North America in the 1800s.
+Today many varieties of begonias are cultivated on a broad commercial scale in China, Holland, Israel, and the United Kingdom.
+The flowers are also grown as an ornamental variety and are highly consumed from backyard gardens in Brazil, Mexico, the United States, Myanmar, Indonesia, the Philippines, Japan, India, and China.
+Pink Begonia blossoms can be harvested from home gardens or local farms or sourced from specialty growers like Fresh Origins, a southern California farm specializing in micro and petite greens, tiny veggies, and edible flowers.

 Featured Restaurants